 Unlike many weight-loss diets, a Mediterranean style of eating lets you have more food on your plate while still taking in fewer calories.
 Eat far more low-calorie vegetables and fewer high-calorie meats and grains.
 As an added bonus, these lower-calorie foods will help you feel more satisfied with your meal instead of feeling deprived.

 Be with family.
 Share with loved ones

 Beyond sharing a meal, the Mediterranean culture cultivates a balanced social life and a certain connectedness to the people who matter.
-If you will, imagine an Italian or Greek family having their lunch or getting a dinner at a table full of family and friends, you may notice that they tend to eat slowly and they take smaller portions of each garnished dishes.
+If you will imagine an Italian or Greek family having their lunch or getting dinner at a table full of family and friends, you may notice that they tend to eat slowly and they take smaller portions of each garnished dish.

 Here is a secret confession from a true Mediterranean woman: Mediterranean folks do not exercise.
 It seems like a bit of a paradoxical thing to add here.
 But honestly, Mediterranean people do not specifically carve out two hours a day for heavy lifting at the gym.
 But, that doesn’t make them inactive.

 Normally, moving is a natural practice for people of the Mediterranean.
-They do a lot of manual labor; they climb lots of stairs; and they walk … a lot.
-They walk, at least part of distance, to their workplace daily.
-They walk to the bakery, or the dairy shop for a fresh Greek yogurt.
+They do a lot of manual labor; they climb lots of stairs, and they walk … a lot.
+They walk, at least part of the distance, to their workplace daily.
+They walk to the bakery or the dairy shop for a fresh Greek yogurt.
 They walk to their friends’ homes.
 And when they want to do something leisurely, they go out for a walk.

 So if you’re looking for a healthy lifestyle plan, the Mediterranean diet might be right for you.
 It might take a bit of practice to change your eating and lifestyle habits, but the benefits will be worth it.